 What Is Eternal Life

-Based on the definition of the individual words it would appear like eternal life would most likely refer to life without end; life with an endless duration.
+Based on the definition of the individual words, it would appear that eternal life would most likely refer to life without end; life with an endless duration.
 But I believe that if we look at the context of how it is used we would discover that it is much more than just life without end.
-I believe that it is describing a quality of life rather than the duration of that life.
+I believe that it describes a quality of life rather than the duration of that life.